BrunoPinheiroBrazil/apipythonbpbrazil/readme.md

 python -m pip install pandas
 ```

-# Whith flask and Python setup done
+# With Flask and Python setup done

 To run the API, you can run the command flask run, inside your API folder.
-Remember you have to have setup the Flask env mentioned before.
+Please remember that you must have set up the Flask env mentioned before.
-And on root folder there should be an app.py file.
+On the root folder, there should be an app.py file.